winlinvip/go-fdkaac/README.md

 * [aac decoder](dec/example_test.go), decode the aac frame to PCM samples.
 * [aac encoder](enc/example_test.go), encode the PCM samples to aac frame.

+There are an example of AAC audio packets in ADTS:

+* [avatar aac over ADTS](doc/adts_data.go), user can use this file to decode to PCM then encode.

 To run all examples:

 ```